 5. format(pathObject)

 Returns path string from a path object.
 It is the opposite of path.parse().
-It accepts keys or properties such as:
+It accepts keys or properties.

 path.format({ dir: '/Users/Cassandra', base: 'file.txt' }) // '/Users/Cassandra/file.txt'